googleapis/python-logging/docs/direct-lib-usage.rst

     :end-before: [END logger_log_batch_context]
     :dedent: 4

-Here, the logs will be automatically committed once the code exits the "with" block.
+In the previous example, the logs are automatically committed when the code exits the "with" block.

-Retriving Log Entries
+Retrieve Log Entries
 ---------------------

-Fetch entries for the default project.
+You retrieve log entries for the default project using :meth:`list_entries() <google.cloud.logging_v2.client.Client.list_entries>` on a :doc:`Client</client>` or :doc:`Logger</logger>` object:

 .. literalinclude:: ../samples/snippets/usage_guide.py
     :start-after: [START client_list_entries_default]